How to use this page

 E. \([0,\infty)\)

-The inside of the squarer root cannot admit negative values.
-So we require $$2-5x \geq 0.$$ solve for x. $$\begin{align*} 2 & \geq 5x \\ \frac{2}{5} &\geq x \end{align*}$$ Hence the domain of \( x \) must be \( (-\infty, \frac{2}{5}) \).
-Which can be written as \( (-\infty,0.4] \).
-Answer B.4 Intervals of Increase
+The expression inside a square root must be nonnegative, so we require $$2-5x \geq 0.$$ Now solve for \(x\): $$\begin{align*} 2 & \geq 5x \\ \frac{2}{5} &\geq x \end{align*}$$ Hence the domain is \[ (-\infty,\tfrac{2}{5}]. \] This can also be written as \(( -\infty,0.4 ]\), which matches choice B.4 Intervals of Increase

 A. \((-\infty,3)\)